Back to Blog

-Inc Homepage with our article highlighted
+Inc Homepage with a Fresh Tilled Soil article highlighted under the

-On my very first day at Fresh, our CEO and COO were very clear that one of my first responsibilities was to tighten up the onboarding experience for new hires.
+On my very first day, our CEO and COO were very clear that one of my first responsibilities was to tighten up the onboarding experience for new hires.
 As a new hire myself, I was in the perfect shoes to experience every minute of being a newbie – and then to fix it.
 As the Inc. article outlines, I took feverish notes on the missing pieces and pain points.
 Ultimately, the 44-step checklist was born.

-I wanted to provide deeper insight into the thought process behind the onboarding experience we’ve shaped here at Fresh, and why we’ve made such a fuss about it (and continue to daily).
+I wanted to provide deeper insight into the thought process behind the onboarding experience we’ve shaped here at ADK, and why we’ve made such a fuss about it (and continue to daily).
 Let’s be honest, regardless of your organization’s age or size, there is an overwhelming amount of information that needs to be gathered and shared when a new hire is made.

-Some of that information is easy to translate (like the completion of a W4 or I9 form), and some is virtually impossible (like the miniscule cultural nuances that drive culture).
+Some of that information is easy to translate (like the completion of a W4 or I9 form), and some are virtually impossible (like the minuscule cultural nuances that drive culture).
 How do you convey our unwritten mores surrounding respecting one another’s time, owning your work, being conscientious, and keeping it simple?
 It can feel impossible.
 Well, I’m here to suggest that successful companies use the onboarding experience itself as a tool to set the groundwork for how they operate.

 As I mentioned in my previous blog post, if your newest team member arrives to work their first day without a clue of where to go, who to talk to, or what he is working on, you are not-so-silently conveying that the haphazard nature of his onboarding reflects how you operate as an organization.
-We use onboarding as an opportunity for our new hires to experience exactly what it’s like to work with Fresh as a client.
+We use onboarding as an opportunity for our new hires to experience exactly what it’s like to work with ADK as a client.
 Every touchpoint provides an opportunity to express who we are.

 With that in mind, I’ll run through our onboarding process to highlight how we tackled this behemoth task of bringing someone into the fold.